kasia-omm/art-sea/README.md

         <li>Services - breakdown of party packages on offer</li>
         <li>Contact Us - form for user to fill out</li>
 </ul>
-    <li>One section where 50% is allowed for an image and 50% is allowed for a Contact us form</li>
+    <li>One section where 50% is allowed for an image and 50% is allowed for a Contact us form (as this form is responsive on smaller screens the image disappears and the form takes the full width of the screen)</li>
     <li>Form includes the following fields:</li>
     <ul>
         <li>First Name - required field</li>